the-alchemist88/Cpp_helper_codes/function_overloading.md

 Requirements for function overloading to occur:

-1) Namesake functions, which are called candidate functions technically, must be declared in the same scope(In case of ADL and operator functions, scope and name lookup rules might differ).
+1) Functions with the same name, which are called candidate functions technically, must be declared in the same scope(In case of ADL and operator functions, scope and name lookup rules might differ).
 2) Their signatures must be different.

-The primary job of function overloading mechanism to pick the correct function when a candiadate function is called.
+The primary job of the function overloading mechanism is to pick the correct function when a candidate function is called.
 This process is called function overload resolution and it is a compile-time feature.

 ## Terminology reminders